quiltingcode/disneysidekicks/README.md

 ## End Page

-Once 12 questions have been answered, when the user clicks the 'Next' button the quiz is finished, the questions disappear and they are replaced by a summary of how well the user did.
+Once 12 questions have been answered, when the user clicks the 'End' button the quiz is finished, the questions disappear and they are replaced by a summary of how well the user did.
 If they score more than 80 points, they will see an image of a very happy Sidekick and a message congratulating them on their score.

 ![End Page High Score Image](assets/readmeimages/highscore-endpage.PNG)